Global Hyperbolicity through the Eyes of the Null Distance: Bi-Lipschitz bounds

 Finally, we construct two examples showing that the assumptions and statement of Corollary~\ref{equivthm1}, and hence also that of Theorem~\ref{thm:nonsmooth} and Corollary~\ref{cor:differentg}, are sharp.

-\begin{ex}[Corollary~\ref{equivthm1} is false globally] Let $M=\real^{1,n}$ be the Minkowski spacetime, and $\tau_1 = t$, $\tau_2 = \exp(t)$ two temporal functions (which even have the same level sets!).
+\begin{ex}[Corollary~\ref{equivthm1} is false globally] Consider the Minkowski spacetime $M=\real^{1,n}$ with the temporal functions $\tau_1 = t$ and $\tau_2 = \exp(t)$ (which even have the same level sets!).
 Since the exponential function is \textit{not} globally Lipschitz, the time functions $\tau_1$ and $\tau_2$ are not equivalent in the sense that the bi-Lipschitz condition \eqref{equivkeyeq} for causally related points does not hold globally.
 Since $\tau(q) - \tau(p) = \nulld_\tau(p,q)$ for all $q \in J^+(p)$, it follows that if \eqref{equivkeyeq} fails to hold globally, then the null distances $\nulld_{\tau_1}$, $\nulld_{\tau_2}$ are globally inequivalent. \end{ex}

 Example~\ref{ex:globalnotequiv} shows that although $\tau_1$ and $\tau_2$ are both temporal functions on the \emph{same} spacetime $(M,g)$, there is a clear distinction \emph{globally} between the metric structures induced by the null distances $\nulld_{\tau_1}$ and $\nulld_{\tau_2}$.
 In particular, in Section \ref{sec:complete} we show that $(M,\nulld_{\tau_1})$ is complete while $(M,\nulld_{\tau_2})$ is not.